laminlabs/lamin-docs/docs/faq/storage.md

 1. Copy or move files into the desired new storage location
 2. Adapt the corresponding record in the {class}`~lamindb.Storage` registry by setting the `root` field to the new location

-## When should I pass `key` and when should I rely purely on metadata to register a file?
+## When should I pass `key`, and when should I rely purely on metadata to register a file?

 The recommended way of making files findable in LaminDB is to link them to labels and use the `description` field of {attr}`~lamindb.File`.
+Generally, we discourage the usage of semantic `keys` for files due to the need for standards and potential ambiguity.

+## How does LaminDB store existing (legacy) data

+Nevertheless, existing data is often stored in hierarchical structures with semantic folder names.
-When you're registering existing data, however, they'll often come with a semantic `key` (the relative path within the storage location).
+Hence, LaminDB automatically stores such data with a semantic `key` (the relative path within the storage location) upon saving.
+This behavior can be controlled with {meth}`~lamindb.settings.file_use_virtual_keys`.

 ## Will I never be able to find my file if I don’t give it a description?